Pricing Analytics Software

 Price Elasticity

 How demand changes in response to price changes.
 If raising prices 10% reduces volume 5%, the pricing change likely increases revenue.
-If volume drops 20%, it doesn't.
+If volume drops 20%, it does not.

 Discount Depth